mjordan/larkm/README.md

 If you now visit `http://127.0.0.1:8000/ark:/19837/12` in your web browser, you will be redirected to https://digital.lib.sfu.ca.

 In this case, the client provides a full ARK string, including the NAAN and identifier.
-If you want larkm to mint a new ARK using a UUID (v4) as the identifier, replace "ark_string" in your request body with "naan":
+If you want larkm to mint a new ARK using the NAAN defined in your configuration file and a UUID (v4) as the identifier, remove "ark_string" from your request body:

-`curl -v -X POST "http://127.0.0.1:8000/larkm" -H 'Content-Type: application/json' -d '{"naan": "19837", "target": "https://digital.lib.sfu.ca"}'`
+`curl -v -X POST "http://127.0.0.1:8000/larkm" -H 'Content-Type: application/json' -d '{"target": "https://digital.lib.sfu.ca"}'`

-Your request body must contain either "ark_string" or "naan", but can only contain one or the other.

 In both cases, the response body will contain the "ark_string" and "target" (and the "naan" if one was provided):

-`{"ark":{"naan":"19837","ark_string":"ark:/19837/fb5a9ce4-7092-4eaa-8897-d2ba21eea159","target":"https://digital.lib.sfu.ca"}}`
+`{"ark":{"ark_string":"ark:/19837/fb5a9ce4-7092-4eaa-8897-d2ba21eea159","target":"https://digital.lib.sfu.ca"}}`

 ### Updating the target URL associated with an ARK